Rokfor/rokfor-slim/README.md

 -   Every Chapter contains data, called "Contributions".

+-   "Contributions" are collections of fields, gathered in templates.

--   Flexible data templates supporting various data types: Text, Text Arrays, RTF Text, Tables, Numbers, Dates, Locations, Image and File uploads, Tags, Selectors, Sliders, Two Way Sliders.
+-   Various data types supported: Text, Text Arrays, RTF Text, Tables, Numbers, Dates, Locations, Image and File uploads, Tags, Selectors, Sliders, Two Way Sliders.

--   Selectors with various relations: to other fields, to structures, fixed values and many more.
+-   Various data relations: field to fields, field to structures, fixed values and many more.

--   Read only api (simple bearer authentification).
+-   Read only api with a simple bearer-key authentification based on user rights.

-Todos:

-In the current state, Rokfor is useful to store data.
-On the roadmap there are some additional functions which will be implemented soon:

--   Read / write api (jwt authentification).

--   Batch functions: Run an action over all contributions of a certain chapter.

--   Field processors: Run an action when storing data.

--   Exporters: Convert data into other formats (i.e. PDF)
+-   Fine grained roles and rights system.

+-   Installable via composer, using grunt and bower as build system.